NosovPavel/UIImageCompression/README.md

 let imageData = image.compressImageWithASmallStep(200)
 // do the same things like above, but compression step is small

-let imageData = image.compressImageWithASmallStep(200)
-// do the same things like above, but compression step is small

 let imageData = image.compressImageWithQuality(0.5) // just compress image up to 50% quality.
 ```
 I hope my extension can make your work easier.